atsid/nibrs-rfi/README.md

 Serve the content locally out of the 'dist' directory.

-When it comes time to publish to GitHub Pages, set the environment variables `SOCRATA_APP_TOKEN` and `GA_TRACKING_ID` to inject the correct info for the production instance and issue:
+When it comes time to publish to GitHub Pages, set the environment variable `GA_TRACKING_ID` to inject the correct info for the production instance and issue:

     gulp --env production deploy